-IGN has a nice Deals page which lists some of the web’s biggest deals like getting Mass Effect Andromeda for 20% off (physical copy only).
-Go check it out!
+IGN has a nice Deals page which lists some of the web’s biggest gaming deals.

-GMRG Gorefest 2017 - All your Gorefest needs in one handy container!
+- GMRG Gorefest 2017 - All your Gorefest needs in one handy container!
 Double Clusters for all GMRG members.
 If your not a member take the GMRG History SA COURSE, now!
-March’s Gorefest is ON NOW!
-Go get your double clusters!
+July’s Gorefest is on NOW!
+Go get your double clusters.!

-FIST - 2nd Annual Mobile Gaming - Another year of Mobile games and Bonus CE’s!
+FIST - 2nd Annual Mobile Gaming - Another year of Mobile games.

-FIST - 1st Annual Flash Gaming - Now Monthly Flash Games too!
+FIST - 1st Annual Flash Gaming - Now Monthly Flash Games.

 Important FIST Information